fisherro/streams/README.md

 * The overloading of &lt;&lt; and &gt;&gt; do not seem like an appropriate use of operator overloading.
 * Formatting code using iostreams is much harder to read or write than the equivalent using printf or Python/Ruby/Scheme.
 * It is harder to create your own streams than it should be.
-* No out-of-the-box ability to create a steam from a FILE\*.
+* No out-of-the-box ability to create a stream from a FILE\*.
 (Or to get a FILE\* or OS-specific file descriptor/handle from a stream.)

 It has also been said that iostream conflates formatting, buffering, and I/O.